Snowflake-Labs/sfquickstarts/site/sfguides/src/data_engineering_with_dbt/data_engineering_with_dbt.md

 ### Configuration
 We are going to start by adding few more things to our dbt project configuration in order to improve maintainability.
 1.. **Model folders/layers**.
-From our dbt project folder location, lets run few command line commands to create separate folders for models, representing different logical levels in the pipeline:
+From our dbt project folder location, let's run few command line commands to create separate folders for models, representing different logical levels in the pipeline:

 ```cmd
 mkdir models/l10_staging